-In a bowl, combine the wet ingredients.
-Beat eggs until frothy.
+In a bowl, beat eggs until frothy.
 Beat in sugar, vanilla extract, and vegetable oil.
 Continue beating until thick and lemon colored.
-Stir in Zucchini.
+Stir in zucchini.
 Set aside.

 Place mixture in prepared pans.

-Bake at 350 degrees for 45-50 minutes (or 25-30 minutes) for small pans.
+Bake at 350 degrees for 45-50 minutes (or 25-30 minutes) for little pans.
 Check with toothpick, if it comes out clean, it is done!